brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 * **Enemies Abound** (_3rd level_) &ndash; Turn the biggest enemy against its own party.
 * **Entangle** (_1st level_) &ndash; A great low-level option available to Druids and Rangers (with optional spells enabled).
 * **Forcecage** (_7th level_) &ndash; A resilient and reliable control spell for a single target, even against powerful foes.
 Available to Bards, Sorcerers, and Wizards.
-* **Hold Monster** (_5th level_) &ndash; Basically, Hold Person, but it works on non-humanoid creatures.
+* **Hold Monster** (_5th level_) &ndash; Hold Person, but it works on non-humanoid creatures.
 Pretty much the same thing the Monk gets with a stunning strike.
 Available to many spellcasters.
 * **Hold Person** (_2nd level_) &ndash; Paralyzes a single humanoid target (but can be upcast for additional targets).
 This does pretty much the same thing as a Monk's stunning strike.
 Available to most spellcasters.
 * **Hypnotic Pattern** (_3rd level_) &ndash; Can completely decimate an enemy party.
 Notably does not allow a subsequent saving throw when the enemy's next turn comes up, so if an enemy fails the first saving throw, they're finished.
 Available to Bards, Sorcerers, Warlocks, Wizards, and a few subclasses.
 * **Mass Suggestion** (_6th level_) &ndash; Suggestion for up to 12 targets.